giretra/giretra/SPEC.md

 If you have a card of the led suit, you must play it.

-**Rule 2: In AllTrumps and NoTrumps - play higher if possible**
+**Rule 2: In AllTrumps - play higher if possible**

-When following suit, you must play a higher card than the current highest if you can.
+When following suit in AllTrumps, you must play a higher card than the current highest if you can.

 **Rule 3: In Colour mode - trump if you cannot follow**